osfunapps/os-tools-npm/README.md

 Introduction
 ------------

-this module contains fundamental scripts (like fileHandler) to implement in an npm project.
+this module contains fundamental generic methods to implement in an npm project.

 ## Installation
 Install via npm: